black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Basic-Algorithmic-Thinking-by-Building-a-Number-Sorter/README.md

 Update your .map() callback to call the Number() function.
 Pass dropdown.value to that function call.

 Open the Console tab to see that your inputValues is an array of numbers now.

+# Step 10
+Now that you have confirmed the data type of the inputValues elements, remove your console.log() call.